A Guide to Britain's 'Big Six' Energy Suppliers

 E.ON is the largest investor-owned gas and electricity company in the world.
 It formed with the merger of two German energy companies, VEBA and VIAG, and began serving British customers after acquiring Powergen.

 E.ON has invested largely in social media and renewable energy projects.
 As of Q3 2018 they held 13% of the UK market share.

 E.ON's big six status has been in flux recently with the news E.ON and Npower merger, which could rock the Big Six power balance.

 npower began as part of National Power in 1990.
 Over a series of separations, mergers and acquisitions, it eventually became the German-owned npower we know today.

 The company has a large involvement in the charity sector and a partnership with the Macmillan cancer support trust.
 As of Q3 2018, they held a 9% market share in the UK.
 In 2019, npower has merged with E.ON, which, has led to significant job cuts in an attempt to mitigate losses.

-EDF is owned by the French Electricité de France, who entered the UK market in 1998.
-EDF was the French national supplier until the recent deregulation of the energy market across the channel.
+EDF Energy is owned by the French Electricité de France, who entered the UK market in 1998.
+EDF was the French national supplier until the relatively recent deregulation of the energy market across the channel.

 EDF is both the largest supplier by volume of electricity and the largest producer overall of low-carbon electricity in the UK.
 They’ve made efforts to engage their local communities with eco-friendly events.
 In Q3 2018 they supplied 8% of the UK market.

 EDF energy reviews and detailsSelectra gives you everything you need to know about EDF tariffs and plans, reviews and ratings based on customer service and the easiest ways to contact them for all your queries.